 - Net income generated by the business prior to the loss

 - Necessary expenses that would restore the business to normal operation

 The insurer will require the policyholder to establish the following for loss of earnings:

-- The business has no prospective earnings
+- The business has a drop in prospective earnings

 For purposes of receiving funds under the business interruption portion of a commercial policy, the net profits that were forgone because of the property damage must be established.
 The individual policy will provide the precise definition of “profits,” but the term typically refers to money that would have been generated above the costs of goods sold, or alternatively, above the cost of overhead, materials, taxes, administrative costs, taxes, and labor costs.